Quick answer

 What free doesn't have: offline downloads, ad-free listening, unlimited skips, queue management, AI Playlist, or lossless quality.
 If those are what you were actually paying for, the downgrade will feel significant.
 If you mostly listened at home over WiFi with ads muted in another tab, free is workable — and the gap is noticeably smaller than it was before the September 2025 update.

-If subscription costs are the real driver here, a tool like Subnesio that surfaces your full recurring spend in one view often reveals more obvious cuts than cancelling the one service you actually use.
+If subscription costs are the real driver here, the wider audit at average monthly subscription spending and how to set a hard cap on recurring spend usually reveals more obvious cuts than cancelling the one service you actually use.
+See also the Netflix cancellation guide and the broader how to cancel a subscription you forgot about.

 P.S.
 The most common "I got charged after cancelling" case is Apple billing — the subscription kept running because the cancellation went to Spotify's website instead of iOS Settings.
 Check the billing source before assuming Spotify took money it wasn't owed.